ESOS

 The intended outcome of ESOS is to reduce energy consumption, reduce carbon emissions and associated costs.

-ESOS is conducted every 4 years and the compliance period for ESOS Phase 3 is from 6 December 2019 to 5 December 2023.
+The compliance period for ESOS Phase 4 is from 6 December 2023 to 5 December 2027.

-To be compliant and acceptable by the Environmental Agency as an alternative route to ESOS Phase 3 compliance, the 3rd party certified Energy Management System must;
+To be compliant and acceptable as an alternative route to ESOS Phase 4 compliance, the Energy Management System must;

 be UKAS approved